 Australia’s Refugee and Humanitarian Program contains two separate pathways, the Refugee Program, for people recognised as refugees and often referred by the UNHCR as in need of resettlement, and the Humanitarian Program, for people who, while not necessarily being refugees, are subject to substantial discrimination amounting to a gross violation of their human rights in their country of origin.
 The Humanitarian Program requires that a person have ‘substantial links’ to the Australian community, often in the form of a community proposer.
 While this enables the reunification of family members, there are concerns that a greater emphasis on resettling refugees with community links undermines the principle that Australia should be taking the most vulnerable, as identified by UNHCR.

 Further, FOI documents reveal that even those coming through the Refugee Program, which is usually set aside for UNHCR referrals, are being selected outside of recommendations of UNHCR.
-For example, last year, 4,940 of the 7,909 Refugee Visas were granted to people not referred by the UNHCR, representing almost two-thirds of the subclass.
+For example, last financial year, 3,323 of the 6,666 Refugee Visas were granted to people not referred by the UNHCR, representing half of the subclass.
 This is reflected in the following graph:

 Why does this matter?